ssagroup2/SSA_SmartDeviceSimulation/README.md

 # University of Essex - MSc CyberSecurity - Secure Software Architecture Module - May 2022

+## Introduction ##

-MQTT simulator coded in [Python](https://www.python.org/) to simulate interactions between smart devices, sensors and brokers.
+An application was developed in [Python](https://www.python.org/) to simulate interactions between smart devices, sensors and brokers using the MQTT protocol.

 [Features](#features) •
 [Getting Started](#getting-started) •